ashutoshsymbolicmind/Rocket-League-Scrape-work/data_doc/README.md

 ### Type 2 - Raw transcripts with EOS token added after every new transcript (Not passed to gemini-pro)

-All remaining files in the folder
+All remaining files in the folder <br>

 *[ VIDEO_TITLE ]* <br>
 < raw pulled transcript data output by youtube api> <br>
 *[ EOS ]* - used as a paragraph separator for each video transcript